Protecting yourself against bullying

 Alan perceived a co-worker was bullying him.
 He tried to have the behaviour addressed, but he didn’t have evidence to support his complaint.
 He began to experience headaches and nausea every morning on his way to work.
 At work he lost confidence when he made errors on even routine tasks.

 These changes helped reduce the negative physical and psychological impacts of the bullying and increased his sense of control.
-They didn’t immediately change the work situation but he could cope until he could make necessary changes.
+They didn’t immediately change the work situation, but helped him cope until he could make necessary changes.

 Increasing self-care